symblai/symbl-python-sdk/readme.md

 If you are looking for some specific use cases do check our [examples][examples] folder.

-If you can't find your answers, do let us know at support@symbl.ai or join our slack channel [here][slack-invite].
+If you can't find your answers, do let us know at support@symbl.ai or join our [slack channel][slack-invite].

 [api-keys]: https://platform.symbl.ai/#/login
 [symbl-docs]: https://docs.symbl.ai/docs/